 Next Step …

-Now that you know more about the Table of Posts, the next step is to learn how to edit and delete your posts in WordPress.
+Now that you have a better understanding of what all the different functions of the WordPress Table of Posts are and how they work, the next step is to learn how to edit and delete your posts in WordPress.

-This is the end of section one of this tutorial.
+This is the end of section 1 of this tutorial.

-To gain a better understanding about using posts in WordPress, refer to the articles and tutorials below:
+To learn more about using posts in WordPress, see the tutorials and articles below:

-- How To Create A New Post In WordPress
+- How To Create A New WordPress Post

-- How To Configure And Use Categories In Posts
+- How To Configure And Use Categories In WordPress